 - Academic Office Building 115

-- Professor of Organizational Behavior, School of Business and Economics
+- Professor of Organizational Behavior, College of Business

 - MS, PhD in Industrial/Organizational Psychology, Purdue University